apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Trump tells judge he will not try to move his Georgia election subversion case to federal court**
+**A populist leader, sympathetic to Putin's Russia, could be about to win elections in Slovakia**

-You can read more about it [here](https://www.cnn.com/2023/09/28/politics/trump-georgia-election-subversion-federal-court/index.html).
+You can read more about it [here](https://www.cnbc.com/2023/09/29/robert-fico-slovakias-election-could-further-fracture-ukraine-support-.html).

 ## Requirements
 - Python 3.8